Online Resource Allocation with Average Budget Constraints: Introduction

-\cite{efron2001empirical} introduced the notion of local FDR from a Bayesian perspective, which has been widely applied in microarray data analysis \citep{efron2001empirical} as well as genomics including genome-wide association studies (GWASs) and quantitative trait loci (QTL) analysis \citep{yang2013empirical,wen2017robust,lee2018bayesian}.
-Despite empirical evidence suggesting its superior performance over traditional frequentist approaches to FDR control in these contexts, there is lack of algorithm and theoretical foundation elucidating its efficacy in power maximization under such constraints.
-Our work endeavors to bridge this gap by providing theoretical guarantees for local FDR control policies, benchmarking their performance in terms of regret against the hindsight optimal policy.

-\paragraph{Online resource allocation with continuous distributions.} While being formulated into an online resource problem, our local FDR control framework resembles the stochastic online knapsack problems with continuous weights \citep{lueker1998average, arlotto2020logarithmic,jiang2020online,jiang2022degeneracy}.
-Despite near-optimal regret achieved by policies in the classic settings, the theoretical guarantees in these literature may no longer be valid due to the existence of replenishment.
-Moreover, these works make strong smoothness assumptions on the cost distribution, while our analysis for the general case does not rely on specific properties of the distribution.
+\textbf{Online resource allocation with continuous distributions.} While formulating the problem as an online resource allocation problem, our local FDR control framework resembles the stochastic online knapsack problems with continuous weights \citep{lueker1998average, arlotto2020logarithmic,jiang2020online,jiang2022degeneracy}.
+Despite near-optimal regret achieved by policies in the classic settings, the theoretical guarantees in these literature may no longer be valid due to the existence of exogenous replenishment.
+Moreover, these works typically make strong smoothness assumptions on the cost distribution, while our analysis for the general case does not rely on specific properties of the distribution.